 St.Hilda's is a small historic church set in a quiet valley near Thornton-le-Dale in the North York Moors.
 The valley is fringed by woodland, much of it part of Dalby Forest.
 A stream runs through the valley and there are a series of lakes - in all, the perfect place for bats.

 It is not surprising that the church supports four species of bat - Common Pipistrelle, Whiskered, Natterer's and Brown long-eared.
 We have records of bats at the church dating back around 40 years, but in reality bats are likely to have used the church for hundreds of years.
 It is only in recent decades that modern technology has enabled more people to record them.

 Until around 10 years ago the small congregation appear to have lived alongside the bats without complaint.
-Since then, there has been an increasing concerns about the bats reported in the media.
+Since then increasing concerns about the bats have been reported in the media.